lermana/nyc_dob_analysis/report.md

 - [data](#figure-1-data)
 ![ ](figures/percent_change_all.png  "percent_change_all")

 As many in real estate already know, there's a cyclical nature to construction activity.
 This is common in high-capEx industries such as construction and oil extraction where getting to a revenue-producing product requires heavy upfront spending.
 This leaves market partipants sensitive to long-term signals, due to a heavy exposure and lack of agility.
 These signals, however, may be both imperfect and followed by many a market participant.
-Crowding can lead to supply guts (price dips), pullbacks (price increases), and eventual reivestment (in pursuit of the higher prices).
+Crowding can lead to supply gluts (price dips), pullbacks (price increases), and eventual reivestment (in pursuit of the higher prices).
 We saw large increases in permit applications and issuances in the years immediately preceding the Great Recession (mid-aughts), and we saw another large run up from 2009 to around 2016 or 2017.

 We also saw that, on the aggregate, complaints and violations track each other pretty well.
 However, we saw that these two (complaints and violations) seem to lag behind permit applications and issuances by about two years.
 We look to be in the midst of a plataeuing, or maybe even the beginnings of a downswing, in permitting activity.
 It's worth mentioning that there are more permits than applications each year since a single application might cover more than one type of work at a given job, with each type potentially receiving its own permit from the DoB.